List of Olympic medalists in figure skating: Ice dance

-Team event

-Multiple events
+Multiple disciplines

 Only three skaters have won Olympic medals in multiple figure skating disciplines.
 All other multi-event medalists won medals in their discipline plus the team event (which, while being a separate event, is not considered its own skating discipline).

-Two disciplines

 In 1908, Madge Syers became the first skater to medal in multiple figure skating disciplines at a single Olympics.
 The only skater to match this feat was Ernst Baier in 1936.
 The only other skater to medal in multiple disciplines was Beatrix Loughran who did so at separate Olympics.

 No skater has won gold medals in multiple disciplines.

-One discipline plus team event

-The team event was introduced at the 2014 Winter Olympics.
-It allowed skaters to medal twice while skating one discipline.

-On 9 February 2014, Evgeni Plushenko became the first skater to win multiple figure skating events.
-On 12 February 2014, Tatiana Volosozhar and Maxim Trankov became the first skaters to win multiple events at a single Olympics.
-Four years later, Tessa Virtue and Scott Moir matched this feat.

-The below table lists all skaters who have medaled in their own discipline and in the team event.
-(The number of team event medals are listed in parenthesis with a "T".)

-Summer and Winter Games
+Summer and Winter Olympics

-Since figure skating was held during the Summer Olympic Games in 1908 and 1920 before being moved to the Winter Olympic Games, three skaters medaled in figure skating in both the Summer and Winter Games.
+Since figure skating was held during the Summer Olympic Games in 1908 and 1920 before being moved to the Winter Olympic, three skaters won medals in figure skating at both the Summer and Winter Games.

 Men's singles skater Gillis Grafström's first gold medal was earned at the 1920 Summer Olympics.
 His other three medals were won at the 1924–1932 Winter Games.
 Pair skaters Ludowika Jakobsson and Walter Jakobsson also earned gold during the 1920 Summer Olympics.
-They later medaled at the 1924 Winter Games.
+They later won medals at the 1924 Winter Games.

 Country records

 Winning streak

-From 1964 to 2006, Russian figure skaters—representing the Soviet Union, the Unified Team, or Russia—won the gold medal in the pairs event, in what is the longest series of victories for one country in one winter event.
+From 1964 to 2006, Russian figure skaters — representing the Soviet Union, the Unified Team, or Russia — won the gold medal in the pairs event, in what was the longest series of victories for one country in one winter event.